 The third generation Sony smartwatch was named alongside the Samsung Gear Live, original Moto 360 and LG G Watch as the devices that won't get the update.
 That means these watches won't benefit from the standalone apps or having access to the Google Play Store from their wrist.
 Two of those watches originally launched with the OS so it's perhaps not all that surprising they are not being supported.

-Particularly annoying for SmartWatch 3 owners is the fact that the smartwatch has NFC onboard but existing users won't be able to use Android Pay.
+Particularly annoying for SmartWatch 3 owners is the fact that the smartwatch has NFC onboard but existing users won't be able to use Android Pay without Wear 2.0.
 We asked Sony specifically about payments but got a no comment on "future roadmaps."

-Clearly not a lot of people are happy about this situation and one in particular, a certain David Ramírez-Piscina, has set up a petition on Change.org.
-Simply titled, We want Android Wear 2 on Sony smartwatch 3, it now has over 4,000 signatures in the hope that Sony and Google will take notice and give SmartWatch 3 owners what they want.
+Clearly not a lot of people are happy about this situation and one in particular, a certain David RamĂrez-Piscina, has set up a petition on Change.org.
+Simply titled, We want Android Wear 2 on Sony smartwatch 3, it now has over 4,500 signatures in the hope that Sony and Google will take notice.

-The SmartWatch 3 launched back in 2014 and aside from an all-metal design makeover, we've yet to see a successor to the GPS-packing Android Wear smartwatch.
-Rumours still persist that we could yet see a Sony SmartWatch 4, maybe even at this month's Mobile World Congress, but as more time passes it's looking increasingly more unlikely.
+The SmartWatch 3 launched back in 2014 and aside from an all-metal design makeover, we've yet to see a successor to the GPS-packing Android Wear, though there was nothing to see at MWC, but as more time passes and Sony focuses on smart home, hearables and VR, it's looking increasingly more unlikely.
+We'll keep an eye on the devs progress over on XDA.